SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - BF Rahel "canned" by principle due to her childlike nature
 - BB Industrial botteling machine for sealing bottles leads to financial slide

-**Through tracking symbolistic small objects in GoST — the loving egg, the fearful hole, and the supressive bottle — Roy paints a cautinary tale against the forcible containment of raw emotions which will lead to **
+**Through tracking symbolistic small objects in GoST — the loving egg, the fearful hole, and the supressive bottle — Roy paints a cautinary tale against the forcible containment of raw emotions which will lead to a gloomy downfall.**

 ## Outline
 - Claim 1: *claim*